Teaching children to code through play

 schools

-Tangibl Africa games utilise cost-effective instruments that teacher sand facilitators with no programming training or experience can easily implement in their classrooms.
+Tangible Africa games utilise cost-effective instruments that teacher sand facilitators with no programming training or experience can easily implement in their classrooms.
 Our games are purposefully designed to promote class interaction and inspire group problem solving.

 Your Questions,